 Prior to her studies at the Mozarteum, she was a recipient of the 2007 University of Southern California Academic Merit Award.
 During her stint in Los Angeles as a graduate student in the English department, she also worked as an Assistant Lecturer teaching writing and critical thinking classes to undergraduates, took several classes in music history, and received piano instruction from faculty members at the USC Thornton School of Music.
 From 2002-2006, she was a member of the University Scholars Program at the National University of Singapore, where she received her Bachelor of Arts (Hons) in English Literature.
 Her last piano teacher in Singapore was Lim Tshui Fang.
 Pamela’s humanities background has served her in good stead when it comes to music and going beyond the piano as well, as a freelance editor for academics and other Austrian tertiary institutions.

-Since her return to Singapore in July 2019, Pamela has performed in distinguished venues such as The Esplanade Recital Studio, The Arts House, and Changi Jewel.
-The beginning of 2020 saw her play the piano reduction of Beethoven's Fidelio with The Opera People, as part of the civic district's Night to Light Festival.
-She has also hosted pre-concert talks for the Singapore Symphony Orchestra and the Orchestra of the Music Makers.
+Since her return to Singapore in July 2019, Pamela has performed at venues such as the Esplanade Recital Studio, The Arts House, and Changi Jewel.
+The beginning of 2020 saw her play the piano reduction of Beethoven's Fidelio as part of the civic district's Night to Light Festival.
+She has also interviewed visiting guest musicians and hosted pre-concert talks for the Singapore Symphony Orchestra and the Orchestra of the Music Makers.

-The Viennese musicologist Dr. Peter Krakauer is Professor and Deputy Head of Musicology at Universität Mozarteum Salzburg, and Professor of Music Theory and History at the Anton Bruckner Private University in Linz.
-He started his academic career in 1982 at the Department of Music Pedagogy at the Mozarteum as a University Assistant to Professor Wolfgang Roscher, before getting his tenure in 1993.
+The Viennese musicologist Dr. Peter Krakauer is Professor and Deputy Head of Musicology at Universität Mozarteum Salzburg, and former Professor of Music Theory and History at the Anton Bruckner Private University in Linz.
+He started his academic career in 1982 at the Department of Music Pedagogy at the Mozarteum as University Assistant to Professor Wolfgang Roscher, before getting his tenure in 1993 at the Department of Musicology.
 His early research focused on polyaesthetics and the integrative possibilities of music education in bridging cultural differences.
-With an illustrious teaching career spanning more than 35 years, he has taught classes on European music history from antiquity to the 21st century, jazz and popular music, musical theatre, history of opera, film music, as well as ethnomusicology and music anthropology.
-He has undertaken field trips to do research on musical traditions and practices on the old Amish order in Iowa and Illinois, and hopes to do future fieldwork surveying the various ethnic minority groups and their respective musical traditions in Northern Vietnam.
+With an illustrious teaching career spanning nearly 40 years, he has taught classes on European music history from antiquity to the 21st century, jazz and popular music, musical theatre, history of opera, film music, as well as ethnomusicology and music anthropology.
+He has undertaken field trips to do research on musical traditions and practices on the old Amish order in Iowa and Illinois.

 The crux of his interdisciplinary approach to teaching lies in getting his students to reflect on music as a social and cultural phenomenon, and its ideological usages, while challenging them to think about evolving notions of high art, the popular, and the hegemony of Western classical music.
 Dr. Krakauer has hosted lectures throughout Europe and North America, and was invited on numerous occasions to give talks at the University of Minneapolis, Carleton University in Ottawa, and the University of Granada.
 He has been keynote speaker at symposiums held in Austria and Germany and was also the curator of a 2010 Mahler exhibition held at the National Arts Center in Ottawa.
 As the former head of Musicology at the Mozarteum, he organised symposiums on Puccini, Schumann and Wagner, often in conjunction with the birth year or death anniversary of these composers.
 He was also a commission member of several boards in charge of curriculum development, planning, and the implementation of doctoral programs.
-Since 2002, he has been the general editor of the Varia Musicologica series of the Peter Lang publishing house based in Bern.
+Since 2002, he has been the general editor of the Varia Musicologica series comprising more than 30 books ranging from topics such as the Middle Ages to Contemporary Music, under the Peter Lang publishing house based in Bern.